eclipse-kura/kura/_posts/intro/2014-04-01-intel-up-2-quick-startl.md

     Kura starts on the target platform after reboot.

-9. Make sure that Wi-Fi regulatory domain is based on your current world region:
-    <pre> iw reg get </pre>

-10. Kura setups a local web ui that is available using a browser via:
+9. Kura setups a local web ui that is available using a browser via:

       <pre>https://&lt;device-ip&gt;</pre>